 Are employees entitled to receive references?

-Employers (except those covered by the Financial Services Act 1986 in the UK) are not legally bound to issue references on ex-employees unless the contract of employment specifically gives the employer such an obligation.
+Employers are not legally bound to issue references on ex-employees unless the contract of employment specifically gives the employer such an obligation.

 Can employees take employers to court about things that are written in references?